CMS? DoItYourself! (version 5.1)

 A template can be applied to the generation of lists and directories too.
 This way is possible to personalize how the various lists are displayed on the page.

 Some portion of a page are common to other pages (title, navigation bar, disclaimers...) these 'fragments' are managed separtely from the document and the template, this way you can have multiple version in different languages.
 To manage even smaller elements (single words) the default texts are used.

 To piece together all the bits, the cms understand metatags, that looks like html comment but are processed by the CMS and replaced with documents and other informations coming from the database.

 In the CMS documentation (distributed as a site and available on line) there is a list with all the metatags and their meaning.

 Before beginning, I suggest you RTFM, especially the part about required perl modules.
 During the debugging I've installed it on many virtual servers, installed from scratch and I had no trouble installing the required modules.
-If you run into troubles first of all check your modules.
-If you're package-manager-freak and can't find the modules in a packaged version for your distribution, you have to build it yourself or complaint with your distribution.
+Recently I used CentOS 7 and found everything in Yum repositories, with one exception that required EPEL, for the rest it was done in 10 minutes.

 For some strange reason I'm thinking about java now...
 Maybe I'm getting old...